|Old Savannah City Mission

 Nutritious meals served three times daily 365 days a year

-Weekly distribution of meals to inner City children
+Weekly distribution of meals to inner city children

 FIC (Families in Crisis) food and clothing distribution based on verification by clergy or

-Three Bargain Centers are student-managed and all proceeds fund service programs
+Two Bargain Centers are student-managed and all proceeds fund service programs

 A. Clean Start, residential recovery addicts (23 beds) B. Fresh Start, transition for ex-• Qualifications for enrollment in the Urban Training Institute (UTI):